14 Myths About Affairs Cheating and Infidelity

-You can either be shocked by an infidelity, become devastated and make hasty decisions about what to do or try to understand why it happened and learn from it.
+You can be shocked by an infidelity and do some seriously impulsive things in the spur of the moment, or you can step back for a bit and try to understand why it happened and learn from it.

 The shock of betrayal and the thoughts about what it means is driven in part by what we believe to be true about infidelity to begin with.
 There are many myths about cheating, affairs and infidelity.